Research-Knowledge-Discovery/Research-Knowledge-Discovery.github.io/about-us/guidelines.markdown

 To ensure compliance with **FAIR principles**, we will also adhere to the following guidelines:

 **Findable:**
-* Use of standard repositories, e.g. Zenodo or subject-specific established repositories.
+* Use of standard repositories, e.g. Zenodo or subject-specific established repositories
 * Creation of meaningful metadata
 * Generation of persistent identifiers for research data and publications (e.g. DOI)
 * Linking of data and code in publications
 * Generation of an overview of papers, research data, code links, and other research artifacts on the research focus website

 **Accessible:**
-* Archiving of research data, code and publications according to DFG recommendations for at least 10 years (cf. DFG GWP).
+* Archiving of research data, code and publications according to DFG recommendations for at least 10 years (cf. DFG GWP)
 * Accessibility of metadata also via the same persistent identifiers (e.g. DOI) as the data itself (even if the data have been deleted again)
 * Ensuring availability of metadata when datasets are not yet available (e.g., embargo periods, etc.)